HumzaProfessional/Raspberry-pico-projects/README.md

 ### Project 1 - Led on and off

 This basic project will allow you to make an led turn off and on, a blinking light.
-You need to connected the negative terminal of the led to a GPIO and the postive to ground, refer to the diagram to set this up correctly.
+You need to connected the negative terminal of the led to a GPIO and the postive to ground, make sure a reisisotr is connected to the negative terminal.
+Refer to the diagram to set this up correctly.